KqSMea8/AirplayServer/README.md

 * Properly handle timestamps and ntp
   => Smooth playback, low latency
 * Use OpenSSL for the elliptic curve crypto?
-* Frequent playback stalls
-  => Probably caused by slow disk IO while dumping to files => Probably caused by network (at least we stall while checking sockets)
 * Bug: Sometimes cannot be stopped
   => Likely deadlock in audio time thread